safakozdek/Game-of-Life/README.md

       --mode=0       Sets the game mode.
 Default value is 0.
       --fps=20       Sets the frame per second.
 Default value is 10. <i>Suggested range: 6-60</i>
 </pre>

+## Purpose
+This is my first project in Go.
+My aim was to getting familiar with a go project in general.
+That's why I have written this completely unnecessary code and readme.
+If you are reading this, then my job in here is done.

 ## Contributing
 Pull-requests, issues, comments and stars are always appreciated!